boostorg/mysql/README.md

 CMake's FetchContent module to do this), and then call add_subdirectory() on the Boost.MySQL root directory.
 This will look for all the required dependencies.

-Finally, link your target against the **mysql_asio** interface library, and you will be done!
+Finally, link your target against the **Boost_mysql** interface library, and you will be done!

 ## Requirements